JasperGrant/Real-Time-Object-Detection-Explained/README.md

 This repo intends to make a more easily understood example of real time object detection using Pytorch and OpenCV2.

-Documentation and explanation was prioritized to make this as approachable as possible to new programmers.
+Documentation and explanation were prioritized to make this as approachable as possible to new programmers.

 # Getting Started